Stepper: The stepper's role in photolithography

 Integrated circuits (ICs) are produced in a process known as photolithography.
 The process starts with a large highly purified cylindrical crystal of the semiconductor material known as a boule.
-Thin slices are cut off the boule to form disks, and then undergo initial processing and treatment to create a silicon wafer.
+Thin slices are cut off the boule to form disks, and then undergo initial processing and treatment to create a blank silicon wafer.

 Elements of the circuit to be created on the IC are reproduced in a pattern of transparent and opaque areas on the surface of a glass or plastic plate called a photomask or reticle.
 The wafer is coated with a photosensitive material called photoresist.
 The mask is positioned over the wafer and bright light, normally ultraviolet, is shone through the mask.
 Exposure to the light causes sections of the resist to either harden or soften, depending on the process.

 After exposure, the wafer is developed like photographic film, causing the photoresist to dissolve in certain areas according to the amount of light the areas received during exposure.
 These areas of photoresist and no photoresist reproduce the pattern on the reticle.
 The developed wafer is then exposed to solvents.
 The solvent etches away the silicon in the parts of the wafer that are no longer protected by the photoresist coating.
 Other chemicals are used to change the electrical characteristics of the silicon in the bare areas.

 The wafer is then cleaned, recoated with photoresist, then passed through the process again in a process that creates the circuit on the silicon, layer by layer.
 Once the entire process is complete, the wafer is sawn apart into individual chips, tested, and packaged for sale.